REP manages the flight envelope in order to add features that X-Plane does not provide by default.

 One of the most interesting things is the stall behavior.
 REP will, in fact, change the way the airplane stalls basing on the wing type.

-The Bonanza will warn you before a stall with a stall buffet.
+The plan may warn you before a stall with a real stall buffet.
 No other airplane in X-Plane does that!
-If you’re using HeadShake, you’ll feel the vibrations during the stall itself.
-Take a look at this video:
+If you’re using HeadShake, you’ll feel the vibrations during the stall as well.

 Many X-Plane addons focus on the flight dynamics and actually don’t care about how the airplane acts and feels on the ground.